 - Not in Index - The overlay displays on all pages except those within an Index.

 Note: The page overlay doesn't display on individual blog posts, events, or products.

 Adjust any page's title and description in Page Settings.

-Use the tweaks in the Page Overlay Options section of the Style Editor to adjust where the overlay text displays and change the spacing.
+Use the tweaks in the Page Overlay Options section of Site Styles to change where the overlay text displays and the spacing.

 - Show Page Title - Display or hide the title.